mcheraghi/mcheraghi/README.md

 - 👋 Hi, I’m Mohsen Cheraghi
-- 👀 I’m interested in Data Science, Financial modeling, Mathematical modeling of physical processes
+- 👀 I’m interested in Data science and creating clear cristal insights for better movements!

 - 📫 How to reach me ...